payskyCompany/PayButtonIOS/README.md

 pod install
 ```
 ##### ﹢ Optional step (recommended)
-To avoid pods `DEPLOYMENT_TARGET` errors add the next lins in end of podFile
+To avoid pods `DEPLOYMENT_TARGET` errors add the next lines to the end of podFile
 ```
 post_install do |installer|
   installer.pods_project.targets.each do |target|